 These spaces will be designed to be adaptable to a wide range of uses, which will be able to change over time to reflect community needs.

 How much money has Council committed to deliver the project (Hub and Debneys Park improvements)?

-Council has adopted the following funds to the project as at 11 June 2019:
+Council has adopted the following funds to the project:

 - Allocated funding for design development in the short term (2019/20/21), including $500k in 2019/20

 - $20m to construct the Hub and associated infrastructure ($12m in 2021/22 and $8m in 2022/23)

 - $20m+ for the Debneys Park precinct in the long term

 Council adopts the budget annually and reviews the long-term capital works budget regularly as project progress and more information comes to light.

 Council is advocating for external funding.
 Such grant revenues are not budgeted for but if received are appropriately accounted for in accordance with financial regulatory requirements.
 The project was never dependant on receiving grants from other levels of government.
 Should Council be fortunate to receive funding from other levels of government, we will update our plans accordingly.